Economy of Bahrain: Hydrocarbon industry

-Petroleum and natural gas are the only significant natural resources in Bahrain.
+Petroleum and natural gas are the only significant natural resources present in Bahrain.
 Because of its limited reserves, Bahrain has worked to diversify its economy over the decade prior to 2004.
 Bahrain has stabilized its oil production at about 40,000 barrels (6,400 m³) per day, and reserves are expected to last 10 to 15 years.
 The Bahrain Petroleum Company refinery was built in 1935, has a capacity of about 250,000 barrels (40,000 m³) per day, and was the first in the Persian Gulf outside of Iran.
 After selling 60% of the refinery to the state-owned Bahrain National Oil Company in 1980, Caltex, a U.S. company, now owns 40%.
 Saudi Arabia provides most of the crude for refinery operations via pipeline.
-Bahrain also receives a large portion of the net output and revenues from Saudi Arabia's Abu Saafa offshore oilfield.
+Bahrain also receives a large portion of net output and revenues from Saudi Arabia's Abu Saafa offshore oilfield.

 The Bahrain National Gas Company operates a gas liquefaction plant that utilizes gas piped directly from Bahrain's oilfields.
 Gas reserves should last about 50 years at present rates of consumption.
 The Gulf Petrochemical Industries Company (GPIC) is a joint venture of the petrochemical industries of Kuwait, the Saudi Basic Industries Corporation, and the Government of Bahrain.
 The plant, completed in 1985, produces ammonia, methanol and urea for export.

+Industries

-Bahrain's other industries include Aluminum Bahrain, which operates an aluminum smelter—the largest in the world with an annual production of about 1,500,000 metric tons—and related factories, such as the Aluminum Extrusion Company and the Gulf Aluminum Rolling Mill Company (GARMCO).
+Bahrain's other industries include mining natural minerals.
+Some of the largest companies include Aluminum Bahrain, which operates the Bahrain Aluminum Extrusion Company and the Gulf Aluminum Rolling Mill Company (GARMCO).
 Other plants include the Arab Iron and Steel Company's iron ore pelletizing plant (4 million tons annually) and a shipbuilding and repair yard.

+Finance and banking

 International financial institutions operate in Bahrain, both offshore and onshore, without impediments.
 In 2001, Bahrain's central bank issued 15 new licenses.
 More than 100 offshore banking units and representative offices are located in Bahrain, as well as 65 American firms.

-Bahrain's international airport is one of the busiest in the Persian Gulf, serving 22 carriers.
-A port offers direct and frequent cargo shipping connections to the U.S., Europe, and the Far East.
-Notable Bahraini companies include Investcorp, a global investment firm founded in 1982 and headquartered in Manama, which has invested in various international brands such as Gucci.
+Real estate

+The Bahraini government is pursuing an ambitious program of developing 40,000 housing units within the next decade, with close to 20,000 units are under construction.
+Major housing projects are located in Khalifa City, East Hidd City, East Sitra, and the Naseej project in Northern City.
+The Ministry of Housing also launched social housing financing programs to support home purchases by Bahraini nationals.

+Retail

+Bahrain's retail sector is a fast-growing non-oil industry, generating roughly $1.2B annually and driving over 7% GDP growth.
+It is defined by modern malls catering to a young population, historic cultural souqs, and a dense network of international supermarket chains.